Trikzon/swe-lab/Docs/FirstIncrement/progress_report.md

 ## 3. Accomplishments and overall project status during this increment
 <!-- Describe in detail what was accomplished during this increment and where your project stands overall compared to the initial scope and functionality proposed. -->

+- Set up a working UE5 project with C++ on all of our computers.
+- Researched UE5 Gameplay Ability System (GAS) Plugin.
+- Researched Enemy AI in UE5.
+- Gameplay Ability System (GAS) foundations completed.
+    - Created an attribute set and linked it to the player.
+    - Created an enemy that can move and follow the player.
+- Created a model for the player.
+- Created animations for the player and implemented them into the engine.
+    - Run, walk, jump, attack, and block animations
+    - Created animation blueprint, state machine, and animation blendspace in UE5.
+- Created a Input Mapping Context with our input for keyboard/mouse and gamepad actions.

 ## 4. Challenges, changes in the plan and scope of the project and things that went wrong during this incrmeent
 <!-- Please describe here in detail: